Podcast - Configurations

 If you would like to integrate an external podcast from the Internet, you need the link to the specific podcast or the RSS feed of the podcast or vodcast.
 This is usually a URL with the extension .xml.
 Attention: The link is not identical to a video or audio link!

-To integrate an external podcast into the course, select "Import URL" in the "Podcast content" tab in the course editor or "Integrate an existing external podcast" for a newly created podcast when the course editor is closed.
-Enter the feed link of the external podcast in the "URL" field.
+To add an external podcast to the course, select the "Embed via URL" option in the course editor under the "Podcast content" tab.
+Enter the RSS feed link of the external podcast in the "URL" field that appears.

 External podcasts usually already contain specific content (episodes).
 The corresponding episodes are then displayed in the course element when the course editor is closed.

-The moderation right means that people can edit the podcast and delete all episodes and comments.
-Moderators can also adjust the title and description of the entire feed.
+The moderation right allows you to edit the podcast, delete all episodes and comments, and customize the title and description of the feed.
+By default, course owners have these rights.

 Attention

-Please also note the upload and storage limits defined by the OpenOlat administrator and try to upload small files.
+Please observe the upload and storage limits set by the OpenOlat administrators and upload files that are as small as possible.

 With the "Create contributions" right, participants can also create episodes and thus upload audio and videos.